jplatte/blog.turbo.fish/content/2021-03-01-proc-macro-simple-derive.md

 }
 ```

-As you can see, things can get more complicated quickly even though we barely
+As you can see, things can get more complex quickly even though we barely
 special-cased any types, and maybe you also noticed that we're currently only
 applying the special cases to `String`s and `Option`s that are referred to as
 exactly that (i.e., qualifying `Option` as `std::option::Option` will bypass the